prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPITerminatedRequests.md

 ## Meaning

-The apiserver has terminated XX% of its incoming requests.
+The apiserver has terminated over 20% of its incoming requests.

 ## Impact